robertsunde/Team-Profile-Generator/README.md

 <br/>
 <br/>
 ## Usage <br/>
-To use folloow the install/execution information, as this application runs in the terminal. <br/>
+To use follow the install/execution information, as this application runs in the terminal. <br/>
 <br/>
 <br/>
 ## License <br/>